 Beau finds a toy rocket that he wants to take home, but his father (who quietly takes it out of his hands and carefully removes the batteries from the toy) tells him that it’s too loud.
 Since the toy is now without its batteries, Regan sees no harm in secretly giving Beau the toy.
 Unfortunately, since Beau is only four and doesn’t fully understand the severity of what’s going on in the world, he snatches the batteries when no one is looking and puts them back in.
-Sure enough, the toy starts blaring loud on the walk home, which leads to shot that hits you like a punch to the gut.
+Sure enough, the toy starts blaring loud on the walk home, which leads to a shot that hits you like a punch to the gut.

 Time passes, and the family is still reeling from the loss of the youngest child.
 Lee spends his nights trying to make a good hearing aid for Regan (who is completely deaf), while Regan has grown distant from her father because she believes he blames her for what happened.
 Marcus is too terrified to leave the safety of the farm, while Evelyn is pregnant and just weeks away from her due date.